 General Health and Safety

 The Health and Safety at Work etc Act 1974 places a “Duty of Care” on you whether you are a sole trader or an employer of hundreds, to make sure that your work activities do not adversely affect anyone whether they are working for you, a visitor to your workplace or a passer-by.
+Our health and safety consultants are always happy to give you a risk assessment for your site, please contact us if you have any questions.

 Health and Safety policies